domachine/penguin/README.md

   * `-p` The directory to store the resulting files (default `pack/`)
   * `-v` The view engine to use (default is `html` [dust] but there is also `pug`)
-  * `--asset-prefix` Specify the prefix to concatenate assets to

 **build**